 How do search results get sorted?

 The TDA sorts search results by type of level, then order of importance for results.
 Search results will always show collection-level results before record-level results, and record-level results before item-level results.
 If no collection-level results exist, then record-level results will show first.
-If this result order hinders the results, we recommend using the facets to remove unwanted results levels.
+If this result order hinders the results, we recommend using the facets and filters to remove unwanted results levels.

 Currently, search results within the different levels of the TDA (Collection-level, record-level, item-level) are arranged be relevance.
 Within that relevance, results are in no specific order.
 A future development which we hope to have implemented in the spring of 2018 is the ability to sort results based on title, collection name, and size.